criptochairo/wiisy-gatsby/content/blog/person-of-the-month/en/nov22.md

 If they want to stay overnight, I only have one bedroom available, but it has carpet, and I didn't want the dogs to get in there.

-Finally, it seemed to me that the relationship with my grandson was more important than the carpet and I said that they could come with his dogs and stay in the bedroom with them.
+Finally, it seemed to me that the relationship with my grandson was more important than the carpet and I said that they could come with their dogs and stay in the bedroom with them.

 Nothing bad happened and we all had a very good time.